hypermodeinc/dgraph-experimental/knowledge-graph/generic-kg/frontend/README.md

 npm run dev
 ```

-This will start a local web server at `http://localhost:3000` with your Modus Neo4j movie app!
-Click
+This will start a local web server at `http://localhost:3000`
-the "Generate Embeddings" to generate embeddings and save to Neo4j before searching for movies.
-By
-default only 200 movies embeddings are generated with each request, however this can be adjusted in
-`components/movie-search.tsx`